matheustrres/matheustrres/README.md

 # Howdy, there!
 My name is Matheus Torres! 👋

 I am 21 years old and a resident of Rio de Janeiro, Brazil.
 Back-end development is my passion, I enjoy working with troubleshooting, learning about scalability, apis security and infrastructure.
+I am currently doing my bachelor's degree in Information Systems at the Universidade Veiga de Almeida.

 - 🌱 I am always studying and learning.
 - ⚙️ Mastering: **Typescript**, **PostgreSQL**, **MongoDb**, **ORMs**, **Rest**/**Restful Apis**

 ### 📬 Connect with Me